sg893052/sonic-buildimage/devops/tam/tam-inband-flow-analyser.md

 ## 3.6 SAI

 The SAI TAM API spec defines all TAM APIs supported in SAI.
-Please refer to SAI-Proposal-TAM2.0-v2.0.docx in [https://github.com/opencomputeproject/SAI/tree/master/doc/TAM](https://github.com/opencomputeproject/SAI/tree/master/doc/TAM) for more details.
+Please refer to SAI-Proposal-TAM2.0-v2.0.docx at [TAM](https://github.com/opencomputeproject/SAI/tree/master/doc/TAM) for more details.

 ***Below diagram provides details about various TAM objects needed to support IFA and their correlation***